“IVIE” Work in progress

 2015 to date

-History states that the title of Iyoba first came about in the early 16th century during the reign of Oba Esigie who was believed to have ruled between 1504 and 1550.
-This title was created as a form of gratitude by Oba Esigie to his mother for the support she gave to him.
-She is believed to be a warrior who fought and helped her son ascend the throne of the Benin kingdom and protect his reign.
+History states that the title of “Iyoba” first came about in the early 16th century during the reign of Oba Esigie who was believed to have ruled between 1504 and 1550.
+This title was created as a form of gratitude by Oba Esigie to his mother Queen Idia, for the support she had given to him.
+Idia was believed to be a warrior who fought and helped her son ascend the throne of the Benin kingdom and help protect his reign.

 After Idia’s death, Oba Esigie commissioned a bronze head of Queen Idia which was placed on the ancestral altars dedicated to the Iyoba, a practice which is still done today.

 The Iyoba is the only prominent female figure that is represented within the Benin court art as the female form is rarely seen and this further emphasizes the significance of her title.
 Objects that have been created to represent her and other Iyobas after, have become famous around the world.
 For example, the Queen Idia pendant went on to become the face of the Second World Festival of Black Arts and Culture (Festac77) that held in Nigeria in 1977.

 In the sculptures, the queen mother is usually depicted with beaded regalia as a high-ranking chief.
 It is this beaded regalia that has become my core reference in the Ivie series, hence the title Ivie which means beads in the Bini language.
 I employ it as a symbolic representation of influence and power; characteristics that are inherent to women in general.
 I explore what power means today in regards to women and how this is expressed in a culture that undervalues women roles and assumes them to be weaker.